gitHub-lgh/Official-website/content/apps/bianbian/privacy.md

 ---

-Poop Recorder is an innovative photo editing app that allows you to add album covers and lyrics to your photos, and export them as still images or Live Photos with dynamic lyric effects.
+Poop Recorder is a small tool for recording and analyzing feces, developing good bowel habits, and paying attention to your own intestinal health.
 Before you begin using our services, please carefully read this Privacy Policy to understand how we collect, use, and protect your personal information.

 ## Information We Collect